sympy/sympy/doc/src/guides/solving/solving-guidance.md

 0.739085133215161
 ```

-If you receive non-closed-form solutions, you can evaluate them numerically
+If you receive non-closed-form solutions such as `CRootOf`, you can evaluate
-using {func}`evalf n <sympy.core.evalf.EvalfMixin.n>`:
+them numerically using {func}`evalf n <sympy.core.evalf.EvalfMixin.n>`:

 ```py
 >>> from sympy import solve